-Personal leave accruals for partial months of service will be on a prorated basis.
-Leave eligible members who work less than full-time shall accrue Personal leave on a prorated basis according to the above schedule and hours in pay status.
-Accrued leave shall be posted on a semi-monthly pay period and shall be available for use when posted except as noted herein.
-In determining years of service for the purpose of computing Personal leave, all permanent/probationary/provisional/long-term nonpermanent service with the Territory and State of Alaska is included.
+Personal leave accruals for partial pay periods of service will be on a prorated basis.
+Leave eligible members who work less than full-time shall accrue personal leave on a prorated basis according to the above schedule and hours in pay status.
+Personal leave earned during each pay period will be credited on the first (1st) day of the following pay period.
+Accrued personal leave shall be available for use when it is posted.
+In determining years of service for the purpose of computing personal leave, all permanent, probationary, provisional, long-term nonpermanent service with the Territory and State of Alaska is included.